Servers

 By default Cloud 66 uses systemd to monitor and manage processes on all new servers.
 It is automatically installed on all servers provisioned through Cloud 66.

 The only exception to this is for some legacy servers deployed before June 2020.
 These servers may use bluepill.
-You can check which process manager your application is using:
+If you need help migrating from bluepill please see our separate (legacy) guide.

 Using systemd